 Any dispute as to the arbitrability of a particular issue or claim pursuant to this Policy is to be resolved in arbitration.
 The arbitrator shall have exclusive authority to resolve any dispute relating to the interpretation, applicability, enforceability or formation of this Policy including, but not limited to, any claim that all or any part of this Policy is void or voidable.
-However, notwithstanding anything in this Policy, or any rule or provision of Arbitrator, any issue concerning the validity of the class, collective, or representative or joint action waiver is found to be unenforceable or void, the class, collective, or representative or joint action may only proceed in court and may not be arbitrated under this Policy.
+However, notwithstanding anything in this Policy, or any rule or provision of Arbitrator, any issue concerning the validity of the class, collective, or representative or joint action waiver provided in this Policy must be decided by a court, not an arbitrator.
+If for any reason the class, collective, or representative or joint action waiver is found to be unenforceable or void, the class, collective, or representative or joint action may only proceed in court and may not be arbitrated under this Policy.
 If the class, collective, or representative or joint action waiver is found to be enforceable, any individual claims must proceed in arbitration.